MG Software.

 Frequently asked questions

-Image classification assigns a label to an entire image (e.g., "cat" or "dog").
+Image classification assigns a label to an entire image, such as "cat" or "dog."
 Object detection goes further: it identifies and localizes multiple objects within a single image, each with a bounding box and classification label.
 Object detection is more complex because it must recognize both what is in the image and where it is located.
+For applications like quality control, object detection is essential because you need to know exactly where a defect appears on the product.

-Yes, modern models like YOLOv9 can process tens to hundreds of frames per second on GPU hardware, which is more than sufficient for real-time applications such as video surveillance, autonomous vehicles, and industrial inspection.
-With edge-optimized models, real-time processing is even possible on devices with limited computing power.
+Yes, modern models like YOLOv9 can process tens to hundreds of frames per second on GPU hardware, more than sufficient for real-time applications such as video surveillance, autonomous vehicles, and industrial inspection.
+With edge-optimized models running through runtimes like TensorRT, real-time processing is possible even on devices with limited computing power, such as embedded systems in factories or cameras in warehouses.

 Modern OCR systems achieve accuracies above 99% for printed text in common fonts and languages.
-For handwritten text, damaged documents, or unusual fonts, accuracy is lower (85-95%), though this is rapidly improving thanks to transformer-based models.
-Multimodal LLMs increasingly offer an alternative to traditional OCR.
+For handwritten text, damaged documents, or unusual fonts, accuracy typically falls between 85% and 95%, though this is rapidly improving thanks to transformer-based models.
+Multimodal LLMs increasingly offer a powerful alternative to traditional OCR, particularly for complex document layouts containing tables and mixed content types.

 Related articles